-- (a) Is suitable in terms of size, layout, access, parking, design and landscaping; - (b) Does not harm the amenity of nearby occupiers; - (c) Does not harm the character, appearance or environment of the site and its surroundings; - (d) Has adequate access, or potential access, by a choice of transport modes;
+I. Is suitable in terms of size, layout, access, parking, design and landscaping

-- (e) Retains and enhances any built and natural features/areas that contribute to the amenity or biodiversity of the area; and - (f) Includes mechanisms to improve environmental performance to that of current best practice standards.
+- II.
+Does not harm the amenity of nearby occupiers - III.
+Does not harm the character, appearance or environment of the site and its surroundings - IV.
+Has adequate access, or potential access, by a choice of transport modes - V. Retains and enhances any built and natural features/areas that contribute to the amenity or biodiversity of the area and - VI.
+Includes mechanisms to improve environmental performance to that of current best practice standards.